-A Learning Resource Center within the library has 20 microcomputers, with software available for student use.
-Personal computers and terminals networked to the Computer Center's PRIME 9655 are available.
-The Public Access Catalog and the computerized card catalog are incorporated into the system, allowing library access to any computer terminal on campus.
+A Learning Resource Center within the library has 20 personal computers, with software available for student use.
+The library's Public Access Catalog, the computerized card catalog, runs on the PRIME computer, allowing library access to any computer terminal on campus and remote access by modem.